loicmaes/gathering-web-app/README.md

 git clone https://www.github.com/loicmaes/vue-project-template.git
 ```

+When the repository is cloned, just run `npm install` in your terminal (based on your project's directory).

 ## How can I run my project?

 To run your project, there is two ways :